JoeyEremondi/GoSesh/README.md

 # GoSesh

 The aim of this project is to help increase knowledge about session types from the *Multiparty asynchronous session types* paper at POPL 2008 (Honda et al. 2008).
-GoSesh provides an accessible way for developers to increase safety in their distributed systems code using session types and dynamic type checking.
+GoSesh provides an accessible way for programmers to increase safety in their distributed systems code using session types and dynamic type checking.
 Our implementation provides a mockup DSL to model simple session types.
 While the model is still fairly limited, it provides a solid foundation for more complex session types to be implemented.

 ## dynamic